 Just… don’t forget the other.
 Its not China versus the U.S., its the World versus a Virus.

 This is a Black Swan.
 We don’t have a perfect analog to this.
 And going forward, be brave enough to recognize this for what it is and will be remembered as.
 I seriously believe this could change our cultural identity if it gets bad enough; a national trauma.

 The dark side of my mind is almost wishing for such a change.
-Fuck money, and fuck the “I don’t care, i’ve got mine” attitude I’m seeing from the highest echelons of our leadership.
+To hell with money, and to hell with the “I don’t care, I’ve got mine” attitude I’m seeing from the highest echelons of our leadership.